nomic-ai/semantic-search-app-template/README.md

 This app template simplifies the process by providing a ready to deploy FastAPI and React app that interfaces with the [Atlas Embedding Database](https://docs.nomic.ai/how_does_atlas_work.html).

-Atlas allow you to load your content (text documents, embeddings) and instantly access semantic search over your data.
-Additionally, it comes built with a visual debugger that allows you to see the types of results your semantic search app will generate for any query.
+Atlas allow you to upload your content (text documents, embeddings) and instantly access semantic search over your data.
+Additionally, Atlas comes built with a visual debugger allowing you to see the types of results your semantic search app will generate for any query.